 - Birth injury claims must be filed by the time a child turns eight years old

+There are even more exceptions than are listed here, and some apply to other types of personal injury cases as well.
 You do not want to miss the deadline that applies to your specific personal injury case.
 Once time expires, you forfeit the right to file a lawsuit and recover the damages you rightfully deserve.

 Will I Still Have a Case If I’m Partly to Blame For My Accident in Florida?